What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 Full-time, part-time, and paid or unpaid internships count toward the experience requirement.
 Earning the Certificate of Cloud Security Knowledge (CCSK) from the Cloud Security Alliance also counts toward one year of experience in one of the six domains.

-If you have the relevant IT and information security experience but haven’t yet worked with a cloud environment, earning the CCSK could be a faster option than accruing a year of experience working in cloud security.
+If you have relevant IT and information security experience but haven’t yet worked with a cloud environment, earning the CCSK could be a faster option than accruing a year of experience working in cloud security.
 The CCSK has no experience requirements.

-Another option if you're just starting out in the world of cybersecurity, is to consider an entry-level credential, like the Microsoft Cybersecurity Analyst Professional Certificate.
+Another option if you're just starting out in the world of cybersecurity is to consider an entry-level credential, like the Microsoft Cybersecurity Analyst Professional Certificate.
 You can build job-ready skills in around six months while earning a shareable certificate from an industry leader.

 What does the CCSP exam cover?